skarrmann/sha/firmware/kmk/README.md

 Now customize the layout and features in [`main.py`](main.py) file, and save the updates on your board.

-The default layout does not use the RGB LEDs of the RP2040-Matrix.
+Currently, the layout does not use the RGB LEDs of the RP2040-Matrix.
 Using [KMK's RGB extension](http://kmkfw.io/docs/rgb), I could not get the LEDs to properly respond (they would only light up fully blue, red, or green).
 I will investigate and resolve this as time permits.

 ## Default keymap